-Treasury is responsible for the Bank's funding, liquidity management and market making in money markets Treasury manages the Bank's exchange rate, interest rate and inflation risks, within limits that are set by the Board of Directors.
-In addition, Treasury handles investor relations, dealings with the Central Bank and communications with domestic and overseas financial institutions, as well as rating agencies.
+Treasury incorporates the Bank's funding, liquidity management and market making in money markets.
+Treasury also manages the Bank's exchange rate, interest rate and inflation risks, within limits that are set by the Board of Directors.
+In addition, Treasury also handles investor relations, dealings with the Central Bank and communications with domestic and overseas financial institutions, as well as rating agencies.
 Treasury is also responsible for the Bank's internal and external interest rate pricing.